snadim02/snadim02.github.io/_posts/2025-03-15-master-bedroom.md

 ## Cost

-After I moved my [workspace out to the loft](../2023-06-01-fireplace) in 2023, I felt bad for my husband's (relatively super ugly) office space, and so redesigned the room for the first time then.
+After I moved my [workspace out to the loft](../2023-06-01-fireplace) in 2023, I felt bad for my husband's (*relatively super ugly*) office space, and so I prettied-up the room for the first time then.

 Here are prices for the *new* design for our master bedroom, but I include costs from that former redesign separately below.

 | Materials (2025)                                                                                                                                                                                                                          | Cost (+ tax/shipping) |